 What it does well

-Our third choice behind ReSound and Widex.
-It is based on exactly the same chip as Phonak Infinio but runs off slightly different software.
-Understated, but very effective for the right person.
+Alto view: our third choice behind ReSound and Widex.
+It is understated, but very effective for the right person.

 What it does well